tstephen/knowprocess.com/wp-content/plugins/google-apps-login/readme.txt

 the WordPress admin panel once you have activated the plugin.
 For a (non-personalized) preview of these instructions please [click here](https://wp-glogin.com/installing-google-apps-login/basic-setup/).

 == Changelog ==

+= 3.4.4 =

+Updated compatibility with the WordPress 5.7 release.
+Login with the google button removed static images genrated same button using HTML code and use google svg icon Bug fixed for header already sent

 = 3.4.3 =